FARMINGTON Nearly 80 percent of voters supported a $50 million school bond the district can now sell to fund school improvement projects.

 "We'll start with the project that we can hit the ground running with," Sutherland said.

-The first purchase in the list of improvement
+The first purchase in the list of improvement projects will be hiring architects.

 The district will look at proposals from 19 different architects today and pick 3 to 5 to meet with a committee of school officials Friday.
 The committee will select two architects, one to build a new Tibbetts and the other to coordinate the rest of the construction projects funded with the bond money, Sutherland said.